Featured

 Back Circle Theory

 Note: Back Circle Theory is an approach to analyzing and critically interpreting American culture and politics through a Structuralist and Poststructuralist lens.
-It is not purely influenced by political science, but includes it, along with sociological and historical modes of analysis.
+It is not purely influenced by political science, but includes it, along with modes of analyses concerning sociology, social psychology, philosophy, ethnology and history.

 Introduce